 Impacts to terrestrial habitats or their regulatory buffers have a duration, affected area, and significance level.
-Activities that result in impacts to terrestrial habitats and regulatory buffers may include:
+Activities that result in impacts to terrestrial habitats and regulatory buffers may include the following:

 - Excavation

 - Erosion

+- Soil compaction

 - Grading

 - Vegetation removal or alteration

+- Establishment of temporary staging and laydown areas

+- Installation of foundations for buildings and equipment

+- Trenching for installation of underground utility lines

 - Road and utility corridor construction

+- Road improvements

+- Installation of security fencing and road access gates

 - Placement of lighting, fencing, and noise-generating structures/activities

+- Battery fires

-Impacts related to excavation, erosion, or grading can be identified by overlaying the footprint of the proposed facilities on the resource mapping using geospatial software.
+Impacts related to excavation, erosion, or grading can be identified by overlaying the footprint of the proposed project on the resource mapping using geospatial software.
 Impacts would be further determined using field surveys to gather data and assess the potential effects.